-PART V, SUB-PART F EOUAL GOVERNMENT EMPLOYMENT POLICY
+PART V, SUB-PART E EQUAL GOVERNMENT EMPLOYMENT POLICY

-V.F1 EQUAL GOVERNMENT EMPLOYMENT OPPORTUNITY POLICY.
+V.E1 EQUAL GOVERNMENT EMPLOYMENT OPPORTUNITY POLICY.

-It is the policy of the Commonwealth of the Northern Mariana Islands Government that there shall be no discrimination based on such factors as race, creed, color, ancestry, membership in a labor organization, political affiliation, place of origin, physical handicap, sex, religion, age, and similar matters not related to merit and fitness.
-Also, stated in Commonwealth of the Northern Mariana Islands Public Law 1-9, as amended, Section 2:
+It is the policy of the government that there shall be no discrimination based on such factors as race, creed, color, ancestry, membership in a labor organization, political affiliation, place of origin, physical handicap, sex, religion, age and similar matters not related to merit and fitness.
+Also, stated in 1 CMC §8102:

-"It is hereby declared to be the purpose of this Act to establish a system of personnel administration based on merit principles and generally-accepted methods governing the classification of positions and the employment, conduct, movement, and separation of public officials and employees.
+"It is hereby declared to be the purpose of this Act to establish a system of personnel administration based on merit principles and generally-accepted methods of governing the classification of positions and the employment, conduct, movement and separation of public officials and employees.